Impact on the Environment and Warnings

-In the example above, we can see that the one file that exists on that USB device is Check_Point_NGX_R65_HFA_60.linux.tgz and that the procedure worked correctly.
-At this point you are free to copy files to and from that device.
+In the example above, we can see the files that exists on that USB device, such as Check_Point_file.txt, and that the procedure worked correctly.
+At this point, you can copy files to and from that device.

 Unmounting a USB drive

 Once you are finished using the USB drive, you can unmount it.